Xin-LS/TTA/TTA-OTTA.md

 # Test-Time Prior Adaptation

-**Test-Time Prior Adaptation **(TTPA) is a class of methods addressing the label shift problem, where the class distribution during model training often differs from that during testing.
+<b>Test-Time Prior Adaptation (TTPA) </b> is a class of methods addressing the label shift problem, where the class distribution during model training often differs from that during testing.
 Traditional algorithms typically fail to accurately calibrate predicted probabilities or confidence scores in such scenarios. <p>
 This collection features representative papers from recent years in this field, spanning diverse applications such as medical image classification, long-tailed recognition, and federated learning.

 ---